Myron Ebell: Environmentalists

 Ebell has stated that environmentalists believe "humans are evil, the use of human power is always bad; everything we do to nature is bad."
 Ebell views forced energy conservation as an infringement on American rights; he has stated: "Energy is fundamental to mobility, to comfort.
 When you start limiting people's access to energy, you limit their ability to live the way they want, to make choices."

 Ebell compared his efforts and those of his colleagues to a "David versus Goliath struggle" against "corrupt environmentalism and big government", and has said that the "environmental movement is not an objective, well-intentioned movement that cares about saving the planet", but one which emerged from the New Left, and which always proposes the same solutions regardless of the issue: lower material standards of living, more government control, and more power for the technocratic elite.

 The Endangered Species Act

 In opposing a 2005 update, Ebell said that the Endangered Species Act unfairly infringes on land owners' property rights, as well as undermining the protection of rare species by encouraging land owners to make their property inhospitable to such species in order to escape regulation.
 Ebell stated in an interview that the CEI is "adamantly opposed" to the Endangered Species Act, and that they are working on it in a limited way now because they could not attract funding.

 Trump Environmental Protection Agency transition team

 In September 2016, Ebell was appointed by then Republican presidential candidate Donald Trump to lead his transition team for the United States Environmental Protection Agency (EPA).
 As of January 27, 2017, he was described as the former head of the transition team.

 Personal life

-Ebell resides in a suburb of Washington, D.C. with his wife and four children.
+Ebell resides in a suburb of Washington, D.C., with his wife and four children.

+In August 2023, Ebell announced that he would retire from CEI, effective in January 2024.
+He cited his age, declining energy and alleged side effects from COVID-19 vaccines.